UNC-Libraries/SCTS-Documentation/Cataloging.md

   - Person: 100 1 _
   - Family: 100 3 _
   - Corporate body: 110 1 _
-  - See Michelle's documentation for forming family and other headings
+  - See Michelle's documentation (below) for forming family and other headings

 ### 245 1 0 : Title